mmbman/Katagiri/1984-01-25-Blue-Cliff-Record-Case-53.md

 #### 0:00

-**Katagiri Roshi:* The fifty-third case: “Pai Chang’s Wild Ducks”. ...
-Would you read the pointer and case.
+**Katagiri Roshi:* The fifty-third case: “Pai Chang’s Wild Ducks”.
+[Robert,] would you read the pointer and case.

 **Reader:*